ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Arithmetic evaluation is synonymous with the `let` command.
 Therefore, it follows the POSIX standard just like any other command.
 The shell executes the arithmetic expansion in the context of another command.
 Thus, its result depends on the interpreter's implementation.

 Suppose that you use the (( operator in the arithmetic expansion form.
 Then Bash interprets its result this way: if the condition in the (( operator equals "true", it returns one.
 Otherwise, the operator returns zero.
-The C language deduces logical expressions in the same way.
+The C language deduces Boolean expressions in the same way.

 Here is an example for comparing the results of arithmetic expansion and evaluation.
 There is a Bash command that compares a variable with a number.
 It looks like this:
 {line-numbers: false, format: Bash}